bakhtiyar-ismayil/rhel7to8/README.md

 - Ensure you monitor the output of both scripts for any errors.
 - Review the Red Hat documentation on upgrading for additional information and considerations.

+## Updates Made

+- **Removed Old Kernels**: The first script now includes a command to remove old kernels using `yum remove --oldinstallonly`.
+- **Set Default GRUB Entry**: The second script sets the default GRUB entry to the new kernel using `grub2-set-default 1`.